Filirom1/jquery-mobile-backbone-requirejs/README.md

 In so doing, jQM knows what URL to trigger when you (or jQM) call `$.mobile.changePage('pageID')`

 For more details take a look at <http://jquerymobile.com/demos/1.0/docs/pages/page-navmodel.html>.
-You will learn that the index page if the first `data-role="page"` present in the DOM.
+You will learn that the index page is the first `data-role="page"` present in the DOM.

 DOM injection